 Virtual pilot’s eye view and window view allows you to see virtually what the pilot is seeing and view the terrain out the window even if it’s night time.
 Graphical designer scan take digital photos of your aircraft and create life-like recreations of your aircraft on the moving map.

 Meanwhile, the introduction of the digital architecture has made the systems easier and lighter to install.
 Older analog systems required discrete wiring between all the components within the IFE system.
 Today, an Ethernet Cat5e cable can distribute 1080p HD video, audio, data, command and control in addition to 28Vdc on one cable.
-These advancements have lead to approximately 50% less time to install a system, up to 35% reduction in weight and 40% reduction in
+These advancements have lead to approximately 50% less time to install a system, up to 35% reduction in weight and 40% reduction in component count.

 Ethernet and Fiber Optic cables are the future to support the growing bandwidth demands of tomorrow’s high-tech devices.